Valexr/Slidy/packages/svelte/README.md

 ## Usage

-`Slidy` component is available via named import.
-All props are optional.
-The only preperty to get started is `slides` - an array of objects with image related data:
+The most simple way to get started is to use named import of `<Slidy />` component:

 ```svelte
 <script>